mostaphaRoudsari/honeybee-primer/text/components/Annual_Schedule.md

 * ##### sat [Required]
 Saturday.
 Connect a list of 24 values that represent the schedule value at each hour of the day.
 * ##### holiday [Optional]
 Optional input for holidays.
 Connect a list of 24 values that represent the schedule value at each hour of the day.
+If no value is input here, the schedule for Sunday will be used for all holidays.
+* ##### coolDesignDay [Optional]
+Optional input for the cooling design day that is used to size the system.
+Connect a list of 24 values that represent the schedule value at each hour of the day.
+If no value is input here, the schedule for Monday will be used for the cooling design day.
+* ##### heatDesignDay [Optional]
+Optional input for the heating design day that is used to size the system.
+Connect a list of 24 values that represent the schedule value at each hour of the day.
+If no value is input here, the schedule for Sunday will be used for the heating design day.
 * ##### epwFileForHol [Optional]
 If you want to generate a list of holiday DOYs automatically connect an .epw file path on your system as a string.
-* ##### overwriteHolidays [Optional]
+* ##### customHolidays [Optional]
 Connect a list of DOYs (from 1 to 365) or a list of strings (example: DEC 25). - Note that this input overwrites epwFile DOYs.
 * ##### startDayOfWeek [Optional]
 Set the schedule start day of the week.
 The default is set to "monday". - Write one of the following string: 1) sun 2) mon 3) tue 4) wed 5) thu 6) fri 7) sat